RowDaBoat/bond-index/README.md

 Note that the current solution allows the owner of a domain to store their private keys in a cold wallet.
 Signing is only needed when transferring the **domain name inscription** or when writing a new **routing inscription**.
 On the other hand, the **Nostr** **nsec** will be needed each time a **resolution note** is posted.

+> **Warning**: The current implementation checks the ownership of domain name and routing inscriptions by checking they belong to the same address.
+This leaves wide open the possibility of a routing attack, where the attacker can just gift a routing inscription to the same address as the name inscription, and override the current routing.
+This can be solved in multiple ways, some of the solutions are: requiring the routing to be signed by the owner of the btcname, or requiring that the routing is inscribed in the same sat as the name.
+More solutions will be explored later in development.

 ## Diagram
 ```